N0Soull/Discord-SelfBot/README.md

 ### coming soon

-- Auto-reply to messages if AFK-mode is toggled
+- no features yet that i want to add...

 ## Available commands